AMOAD2003/Akram-Mahad/README.md

   __SENSORS and CHARACTERS USED__:

-  -The python code we have develpoed uses the following to be carried out:
+  - The python code we have develpoed uses the following to be carried out:

     1) Processor